taosicheng2001/taosicheng2001.github.io/src/Notes/Makefile.md

 ## Substraction
 We should use bash extension `$((A - B))` to make substraction.
 And in Makefile we **should use** `$$(($VAR1 -$VAR2))` to satisfy the syntax

+## Test Without Run
+`make -nB` will print out all the action without actually do the action